Jorl17/sharelatex-git-integration-unofficial/README.md

 # Can it also push the commits for me?

 **This is implemented, but it is experimental** (`-p` option).
 It should work if you have passwordless pushing in your git settings (be wary of *https* clone links!).
 Otherwise, it currently blocks and you have to kill it with a  CTRL+C. If you really need this feature, be sure to open up an issue and I'll get straight to it (or better yet, send me a patch!).

+# I want to change the project.
+How can I do that?

+If you made a mistake, or if you simply want to change the project ID, you can invoke **sharelatex-git** with the new ID (as if you were starting a new project).
+A conflict will arise and you will be asked if you want to use the new ID. **Note that this won't delete the previous project's files!
+Do that on your own!**.

 # Why not use the premium version?